rus0000/jsinheritance/README.md

 ![alt Object creation with constructor function](./images/bar.png "Object creation with constructor function")

 `readA` and `writeA` are just regular JS functions with similar references to `Function` and `Object` as `Bar` function itself.
 These references are not shown for clarity.
-The only important difference with `Bar` is, that their prototypes are not of any use.
+Important difference between them and `Bar` function is, that their prototypes are not of any use.

 `bar` object has its own property `a`, because this property created every time `Bar` constructor is invoked.
 This behavior allows to produce different objects with their own property `a`, but inheriting "methods" from `Bar.prototype`.